Doctorate in Clinical Psychology

 Dr Peter Fisher - Senior Lecturer, Communications Skills

-Dr Charlotte Hardman - Lecturer in Psychological Sciences
+Dr Charlotte Hardman - Senior Lecturer in Psychological Sciences

 Professor Peter Kinderman - Professor of Clinical Psychology

-Dr Adam Noble - Lecturer in Psychological Sciences
+Dr Adam Noble - Senior Lecturer in Psychological Sciences

-Dr Helen Sharp - Reader in Child Clinical Psychology
+Professor Helen Sharp - Professor of Child Clinical Psychology

 Professor Pauline Slade - Professor of Clinical Psychology

-Approximately 50% of the direct teaching on the programme is provided by the programme team and a contribution from members of the Department of Psychological Sciences.
-The remaining 50% of the teaching is provided by a large number of NHS clinical psychologists or allied professionals in Merseyside and across the North West.
+Approximately 50% of the direct teaching on the programme is provided by the programme team and a contribution from members of the Department of Psychology.
+The remaining 50% of the teaching is provided by a large number of NHS clinical psychologists or allied professionals in Merseyside, Cheshire and across the North West of England.